daniyal89/Home-Credit-Default-Risk/README.md

 Moreover, we are provided with the definitions of all the columns (in `HomeCredit_columns_description.csv`) and an example of the expected submission file.

-In this notebook, we will stick to using only the main application training and testing data.
-Although if we want to have any hope of seriously competing, we need to use all the data, for now we will stick to one file which should be more manageable.
-This will let us establish a baseline that we can then improve upon.
-With these projects, it's best to build up an understanding of the problem a little at a time rather than diving all the way in and getting completely lost!